-- Promote and maintain a proactive approach to gambling harm minimisation at the venue.
-This includes leading by example in proactively approaching any patron showing warning signs of problematic gambling behaviour. - Clearly and regularly communicate to junior staff that they are expected to be proactive in their interactions with patrons showing warning signs of a problematic gambling behaviour, including developing rapport, approaching, assessing, assist and/or reporting any warning signs of problematic gambling behaviour to senior management. - Promote and maintain a safe and responsible gambling environment at the venue.
-This includes, as far as reasonably possible, a responsibility and obligation to ensure that patrons do not experience gambling harm, using the RAAR framework as a guide to assess risk and offer assistance that meets the patron's needs. - Manage and de-escalate situations involving angry or distressed patrons.
+- promote and maintain a proactive approach to gambling harm minimisation at the venue.
+This includes leading by example in proactively approaching any patron showing warning signs of experiencing gambling harm. - clearly and regularly communicate to junior staff that they are expected to be proactive in their interactions with patrons showing warning signs of experiencing gambling harm, including developing rapport, approaching, assessing, assist and/or reporting any warning signs of gambling harm to senior management. - promote and maintain a safe and responsible gambling environment at the venue.
+This includes, as far as reasonably possible, a responsibility and obligation to ensure that patrons do not experience gambling harm, using the RAAR framework as a guide to assess risk and offer assistance that meets the patron's needs.

+- manage and de-escalate situations involving angry or distressed patrons.
 As a senior staff member, you are expected to have the knowledge, confidence and skills to competently anticipate and manage more complex interpersonal situations with patrons.
-This includes interacting with patrons referred to you by other staff. - Provide clear guidance to other staff in maintaining patron wellbeing.
-You play an important role in encouraging and modelling a culture of care and respect for all patrons. - Provide support to staff managing difficult situations.
+This includes interacting with patrons referred to you by other staff. - provide clear guidance to other staff in maintaining patron wellbeing.
+You play an important role in encouraging and modelling a culture of care and respect for all patrons. - provide support to staff managing difficult situations.
 Being in a position of leadership also involves a responsibility to ensure the wellbeing of your staff, by providing them with suitable support after they have experienced a difficult situation at the venue.
 Junior staff must not be reprimanded (or 'told off') for interrupting a patron, or for 'getting it wrong', when a patron is not in fact experiencing gambling harm.
 Rather, this shows that the staff member is fulfilling their job role.